Back to all blogs

 Phase 1: Consult Your GP

 Your first step should always be a conversation with your NHS GP.
-Many symptoms of thyroid dysfunction—such as fatigue and hair loss—can also be caused by anaemia (low iron), Vitamin D deficiency, or diabetes.
-Your GP can perform initial screenings and rule out other clinical causes.
+As mentioned, your GP can perform initial screenings to rule out other clinical causes like anaemia or diabetes.
 If you are already on thyroid medication, such as Levothyroxine, your GP is the only professional who should manage your dosage.
 Never adjust your medication based on a private test result without professional medical supervision.

 Phase 2: The Thyroid "Neck Check"

-While blood tests are the gold standard for function, you can perform a simple visual self-check at home to look for physical abnormalities like lumps or an enlarged gland (goitre).
+While blood tests are the gold standard for function, you can perform a simple visual self-check at home to look for physical abnormalities like thyroid nodules or an enlarged gland (goitre).

 1. Use a Mirror: Hold a handheld mirror so you can see the lower front area of your neck, above the collarbone.